quentincloudsnow/Robert/RPA Exercise.md

     ![Relative](images/RPA-Images/Click-Configure2.gif)

  1. Click the drop-down window and check to see which applications are available.
-The PayDay App is not included because it has not yet been opened.
+If the PayDay App is already  included you can skip the next step.

     ![Relative](images/RPA-Images/Check-Windows.png)